the-penwing/classy-touch-starship/README.md

 ![classyTouch](classyTouch.png)

 ## Installation

-You can either clone this repository on your local machine Or you can download the .zip file directly, extract it and place the classyTouch.zsh-theme file it in your `~/config` directory.

-After you have placed the file in the aforementioned directory, just reload your shell
+Just download my ``starship.toml`` and place it in ``~/.config`` After you have placed the file in the aforementioned directory, just reload your shell!!

 If you run into any issues, have any questions or concerns or want more features, feel free to let me know.